Carrot Noodle Pad Thai (Vegan and Noodle-Free)

 • Juice of a lime

-• Big handful of cilantro, plus more for garnish, coarsely chopped
+• 0.25 c fresh cilantro, plus more for garnish, coarsely chopped

-• Big handful of roasted, salted peanuts, plus more for garnish
+• 0.25 c roasted, salted peanuts, plus more for garnish

 Instructions

-1. Prepare your carrot noodles.
-If you've bought frozen ones, thaw them out and let them sit in a colander so that any excess water can drain off.
-If you've bought fresh ones or spiralized your own, give them a very quick boil (about two minutes) until tender, then drain in a colander.
-Either way, make sure to get rid of as much excess moisture as you can.
+1. Prepare the carrot noodles as needed.
+For frozen carrot noodles, thaw them and let them sit in a colander so that any excess water can drain off.
+For fresh carrot noodles, boil for about two minutes until tender, then drain in a colander.

-2. To a very large skillet, add the coconut oil and sesame oil and heat it up.
-Then add the white ends of the scallions, chopped into thin rings.
+2. To a large skillet over medium heat, add the coconut oil, sesame oil, and the chopped white ends of the scallions.
 Cook the scallions until lightly browned.

-3. Mince the garlic (or use a press) while the scallions are cooking.
-Only after the scallions have browned, add the garlic and cook just until fragrant.
-Be careful not to burn it.
+3. Mince the garlic while the scallions are cooking.
+After the scallions have browned, add the garlic and cook just until fragrant, about one minute.

-4. Decrease the heat to low and add the tamari, tahini, hot sauce, and lime zest.
-Let it all simmer for a couple minutes to develop a rich, thick sauce.
-Stir it frequently to avoid sticking.
+4. Decrease the heat to low and add the tamari, tahini, rice vinegar, and lime zest.
+Let it simmer for a couple minutes to develop a rich, thick sauce.
+Stir frequently to avoid sticking.

-5. Toss in the carrot noodles (make sure they're fully drained first!).
-Cook for 5-10 minutes until the carrot noodles are heated through and evenly coated in sauce.
+5. Add the drained carrot noodles to the skillet.
+Cook for about five minutes, tossing continuously, until the carrot noodles are heated through and evenly coated in sauce.

-7. Plate your Pad Thai in a serving bowl or on a large platter.
+7. Transfer the carrot noodle Pad Thai to serving dishes.
 Garnish with additional bean sprouts, cilantro, and peanuts, plus the green parts of a couple scallions.

 Leave a Comment